prmr/DesignBook/exercises/e-chapter6.md

 ![](HandDealer.png)

-## Exercise 7 :star:
+## Exercise 7

-We add the following requirement to the system created and documented as part of Exercises 1-5: We need a way to obtain all the shows in a composite show so that a client can "flatten" a show into a list of "atomic shows" (a show is considered atomic if it consists of one and exactly one show).
+We add the following requirement to the system created and documented as part of Exercises 1-5: We need a way to obtain all the shows in a composite show so that a client can "unpack" a composite.
 Implement this requirement using an iterator in a way that *does not change the `Show` interface*.
-Implement a client method `flattenShow(Show):List<Show>` that returns a list of atomic shows.
-What do we have to give up to avoid changing the `Show` interface?

 ## Exercise 8

 Implement a variant of the feature described in Exercise 7, but this time by modifying the `Show` interface.
-How is this solution better?
-How is it worse?

 ## Exercise 9